 Spanish Secondary Education

-For students who wish to enrol on 3rd / 4th year ESO or the 1st / 2nd year Bachillerato, the academy offers tutorial with the CIDEAD system (Spanish Ministry of Education).
+For students who wish to enrol on 3rd / 4th year ESO (Secondary Education) or the 1st / 2nd year Bachillerato, the academy offers tutorial with the CIDEAD system (Spanish Ministry of Education).
 The course is divided into three trimesters with examinations at the end of each trimester to be taken at official CIDEAD examination centres.

 Academy classes have a maximum of six to seven students in class, allowing for a more personalised tutoring method.
 These classes are spread throughout the week totalling approximately twenty study hours with tutorials in the morning and afternoon.
 In class the tutor explains the current lesson, resolves any doubts the student may have and reinforces the subject matter with supplementary exercises or material.
 Attendance and homework are also closely monitored by the tutor to ensure that the student is studying at the correct pace.